A detailed guide from zero to GUI surfer with multiple approaches

 poetry

-is a configuration file; it contains a few self-explanatory sections:- you will need to change the docker image repo later when you’re ready to publish it;
+is a configuration file; it contains a few self-explanatory sections:

 server.py